MicrosoftDocs/OfficeDocs-O365SecComp-pr.zh-TW/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 #### <a name="keywordgermanpassport"></a>Keyword_german_passport

 - reisepass
--
-reisepasse
--
+- reisepasse
-reisepassnummer
+- reisepassnummer
 - passport
--
+- 護照

-passports

 #### <a name="keywordgermanpassportcollaborative"></a>Keyword_german_passport_collaborative

 - geburtsdatum
 - ausstellungsdatum
--
-ausstellungsort
+- ausstellungsort

 #### <a name="keywordgermanpassportnumber"></a>Keyword_german_passport_number

-否-Reisepass 編號 Reisepass
+無法對 Reisepass 編號 Reisepass

 #### <a name="keywordgermanpassport1"></a>Keyword_german_passport1

-Reisepass-Nr
+Reisepass 編號

 #### <a name="keywordgermanpassport2"></a>Keyword_german_passport2